Sigurd Jonsson: Career

-Sigurd is first mentioned as a member of the Norwegian Council of the Realm (Rigsrådet) in 1434.
-In 1436, a peasant rebellion led by Amund Sigurdsson Bolt rebelled against King Erik and his officials, besieging Oslo and Akershus Castle.
+Sigurd is first mentioned as a member of the Norwegian Council of the Realm in 1434.
+In 1436, a peasant rebellion led by Amund Sigurdsson Bolt rebelled against King Erik and his officials, besieging Oslo and Akershus Fortress.
 Amund Sigurdsson belonged the noble Bolt family from Våler in Østfold.
 The Norwegian nobility remained loyal to King Erik.
 Sigurd Jonsson helped to enter into a ceasefire with Amund Sigurdsson.
 In September 1439, King Erik gave Sigurd Jonsson the title of drottsete, under which he was to rule Norway in King Erik's name.
-Sigurd was at the king's court in Visborg in Gotland when he was appointed and he was at the same time made a knight by King Eric.
+Sigurd was at the king's court in Visborg in Gotland when he was appointed, and he was at the same time made a knight by King Erik.

-In 1440, the Norwegian Council of the Realm was compelled to follow the example of Sweden and Denmark, and depose King Eric.
+In 1440, the Norwegian Council of the Realm was compelled to follow the example of Sweden and Denmark and depose King Erik.
 Sigurd thus became the ruler of the country, as drottsete, during the interregnum while a new king was sought.
 Norway followed Denmark and Sweden in electing Christopher of Bavaria as the new king, thus maintaining the union between the three countries.
 After Christopher's coronation in Oslo on 2 July 1442, Sigurd relinquished the title of drottsete.
 During Christopher's reign, Sigurd remained a prominent member of the Norwegian Council.
 He was the commander of Akershus Fortress from 1440 to 1445, and one of the leading proponents of the anti-Hanseatic policies in Norway during King Christopher's reign.
 He was at this time probably the largest land-owner in Norway.

-In January 1448, King Christopher died suddenly.
-Sigurd again became the ruler of the country.
-In a letter from June the same year, he is referred to as guardian of the realm (rikens forstandare).
-After King Christopher's death, Sweden and Denmark elected different kings, and there was talk of Norway also electing its own king.
-Sigurd Jonsson, as a direct descendant of King Haakon V, was the most likely candidate.
-However, he himself declined this possibility, and instead put his weight behind King Christian I of Denmark as the new king of Norway.
-Christian won the power struggle against King Charles VIII of Sweden in July 1449 and was crowned as king of Norway in 1450.
-Sigurd was at the coronation of Christian in Trondheim and the signing of the Norwegian-Danish union treaty in Bergen in August 1450.
-After the election of King Christian, Sigurd's title was changed to "National Captain in the King's Absence" (rikets høvedsmann i kongens fravær), a title he probably retained for life.
-He is mentioned for the last time alive in a letter from December 1452, and presumably died shortly after this.
+In January 1448, following the sudden death of King Christopher, Sigurd Jonsson resumed his role as ruler of the country.
+In a letter from June of the same year, he is referred to as the "guardian of the realm" (rikens forstandare).
+After King Christopher's death, Sweden and Denmark elected different kings, and there was discussion in Norway about choosing its own king as well.
+Sigurd Jonsson, being a direct descendant of King Haakon V, was the most likely candidate.
+However, he declined the opportunity and instead supported Christian I of Denmark as the new king of Norway.
+Christian prevailed over King Karl Knutsson of Sweden in July 1449.
+Despite this, part of the Norwegian council crowned Karl Knutsson as King, but he was unable to gain full control of southern Norway, where Sigurd Jonsson resisted him.
+Karl had to give up his claim to Norway, and Christian was crowned king of Norway in 1450.
+Sigurd attended Christian's coronation in Trondheim and the signing of the Norwegian-Danish union treaty in Bergen in August 1450.
+Following Christian’s election, Sigurd's title was changed to "National Captain in the King's Absence" (rikets høvedsmann i kongens fravær), a position he likely held for the remainder of his life.
+He is last mentioned in a letter from December 1452 and presumably died shortly after this.